Kurt Cobain and manic depression

 The other half of the story of Kurt Cobain and manic depression is, of course, mania.
 Mania can be expressed in many different ways, for example the rage, euphoria, high energy, irritability, distractibility, and overconfidence listed by Bev Cobain, and illustrated in hundreds of incidents documented in the Cross biography Heavier than Heaven.

-What other clues, aside from the oft noted link betwen creative genius and bipolar disorder, indicate a connection between Kurt Cobain and manic depression?
-Where can we see mania as well as depression?
+What other clues, aside from the oft noted link between bipolar disorder and creativity, indicate a connection between Kurt Cobain and manic depression?
+Where can we see mania as well as depression?1

 - Kurt abused alcohol as well as drugs.
 Studies show that bipolar people are much more likely than simply depressed people or the population in general to be alcoholic.
 Further, alcoholics are more likely than members of the general population to be bipolar.